 This walk is the essential trail of Dublin’s must-see sights, that runs in a line through the central spine of our capital city.
 We recommend walking this route on an east-west direction, and thus we usually meet our guests at Stephen’s Green, lined with great mansions and clubhouses.
 We then walk to

-We’ll then sometimes visit a beautiful little local bookshop, and pause nearby the meeting-point that provided James Joyce with his date for “Bloom’s Day” in Ulysses.
+- We then sometimes visit a beautiful little local bookshop, and pause nearby the meeting-point that provided James Joyce with his date for “Bloom’s Day” in Ulysses.

 - We’ll also briefly appraise the splendid array of other, mostly 19th century bank buildings on College Green, among them several architectural gems, and bank founded by that Irish political giant, the Liberator himself, Daniel O’Connell.

-As we resume for the second half of our tour we find ourselves by Christ Church Cathedral.
+- As we resume for the second half of our tour we find ourselves by Christ Church Cathedral.
 Commissioned by the Viking King Sitric around 1028, this was the first of two medieval cathedrals to be built in Dublin.
 It will soon celebrate a thousand years of worship.

 - We’ll then swing around to City Hall, another 18th century Georgian masterpiece.
-Once a guild hall, latterly the ceremonial headquarters of Dublin’s municipal government, this stunning classical building is lined with useful mural paintings of Irish history, helping us to illustrate and visualize many of the historical talking points from our tour.
+Once a guild hall, latterly the ceremonial headquarters of Dublin’s municipal government, this stunning neo-classical building is lined with useful mural paintings of Irish history, helping us to illustrate and visualize many of the historical talking points from our tour.